SUPScientist/supscientist.github.io/cv.md

 ·	Research donation from Scripps Foundation for Science & the Environment. $5K (2013).

 ### AWARDS AND HONORS
+·	Departmental Citizenship Award, Department of Earth and Ocean Sciences, UNCW (Inaugural recipient, 2023).
+To recognize exemplary behavior of a Department of Earth and Ocean Sciences faculty member based on overall and well-rounded contributions to all three evaluative areas (Teaching, Research+Scholarship, Service) in combination with outstanding collegial behavior.
 ·	Invited as one of four speakers for the National Science Foundation Frontiers in Ocean Science Symposium (2020) and as a return alumnus panelist (2021).
 ·	UC Ship Funds awardee and Chief Scientist (as a Ph.D.
 Candidate) on-board the R/V Sproul (2014).
 ·	Dissertations Symposium in Chemical Oceanography (DISCO) XXIV Invitee (2014).